-Master of Applied Science in Geographic Information Systems Course 8024
+Master of Applied Science in Geographic Information Systems Course 8027.1000

 The Masters degree program in Geographic Information Systems is offered in both Geography and Geology within the Faculty of Applied Science.
 Entry into either discipline depends on the background of the applicant and the orientation of the proposed program.
-Detailed information on this course is listed under the School of Geography section in this handbook.
+Detailed information on this course is listed under the School of Geography section in the Applied Science handbook.

 The Masters degree program is also offered in the Faculty of Engineering as a Master of Engineering Science Course 8652.
 This course has a stronger engineering bias.